nus-cs2103-AY2122S1/tp/docs/team/gabrielwlm.md

 * **Review Contributions**
     * PRs Reviewed with comments: [\#77](), [\#131](), [\#135](), [\#138](), [\#142](), [\#207](), [\#240](), [\#243]()
+    * I helped fix grammatical errors and other bugs in the team documents as well as those of my fellow teammates

 * **Community Contributions**
     * Bugs reported in other teams work: